TheRustChic/Customer_Segment_Analysis/README.md

-# Cust📈 Customer Segmentation with K-Means Clustering
+ 📈 Customer Segmentation with K-Means Clustering
 This project performs customer segmentation using K-Means clustering on the Mall Customers dataset from Kaggle.
 It identifies customer groups based on spending habits and income levels to support targeted marketing strategies.

 📁 Tools Used: